meltiseugen/run-django-project-on-aws-ec2/README.md

 Now to clone the project with `git clone ssh@<repo location>`.

 # 6. Test the service by exposing a custom port number
-Assuming we will run our service on port `:8000`, we first have to go to the AWS Console and edit the `inbound rules` of out instance.
+Assuming we will run our service on port `:8000`, we first have to go to the AWS Console, go to `Security Groups`, and edit the `inbound rules` of out instance.
 There we define a new rule with `custom TCP` and port number `8000` and save it.

 Since we try a django project, we need to change the `ALLOWED_HOSTS` variable from `settings.py`.
 DON'T WORRY, after we will add NginX and Gunicorn, this will no longer be necessary.
 * Change `ALLOWED_HOSTS = []` to `ALLOWED_HOSTS = ['<Instance IP>', '<Instance Hostname>']`